Frequently Asked Questions:

 Do you hire cars and scooters?

 We don't directly hire cars or scooters but can help you organise the hire of these.
 We have an arrangement where Avis drop off and pick up vehicles to and from Marks Place.
-This also applies to scooters from the Avis depot in the hotel Tipaniers complex.
+This also applies to scooters from the RENT A BIKE & SCOOTER depot at Petit Village.
 If you intend to arrange a rental car at either the ferry terminal or the airport be sure to mention you are staying at Marks Place to receive their special rate.

-Yes we have a number of push bikes and kayaks for hire at 1000 cfp per day.
-We also rent Masks and fins at 500cfp per day.
+Yes we have a number of push bikes and kayaks for hire at 1000 cfp per day & per person.
+We also rent Masks and fins at 500cfp per day & per person.
+SUP's (Stand up Paddle Boards) are available for hire close by.

 What are your internet options?